CMM-Math: A Chinese Multimodal Math Dataset To Evaluate and Enhance the Mathematics Reasoning of Large Multimodal Models: Dataset

 \subsection{Dataset Analysis}

 Our CMM-Math dataset contains 28,069 problems with rich textual and visual information (See Table \ref{table: Overview} and Table \ref{table: detailed statics}).
-Among them, there are 21,200 textual problems and 6,869 multimodal problems, which can be divided into choice, fill-in-the-blank, yes-no, and analysis problems.
-We also split the dataset into 12 levels, corresponding to the basic education stage from first grade of primary school to third grade of high school, to ensure the applicability and reference value of the dataset in educational practice.
+It contains 21,200 textual problems and 6,869 multimodal problems, divided into choice, fill-in-the-blank, yes-no, and analysis problems.
+We also split the data into 12 levels, corresponding to the basic education stage from the first grade of primary school to the third grade of high school, to ensure the dataset's applicability and reference value in educational practice.
 CMM-Math contains 13 knowledge points, covering most of the mathematical fields encountered in middle and high school, particularly logic, algebra, counting, arithmetic, combinatorics, graph theory, topology, statistics, solid geometry, metric geometry, analytic geometry, descriptive geometry, combinatorial geometry, and transformation geometry.

 Our dataset has a more diverse and comprehensive range of question types compared to existing datasets.
 Particularly, the dataset is finely classified based on three dimensions: grade, subject, and question type.
 More than 84\% of problems have detailed solutions.
 Following the 1:4 ratio principle, we split the dataset into evaluation and training datasets to measure and enhance the performance of LMMs.
 The evaluation dataset contains 5,821 examples, and the training dataset contains 22,248 examples.